-Rebate payments will be sent within four-to-six weeks from the time that the final application and all documentation is received and any required field inspection is completed.
+Rebate payments will be sent within four to six weeks from the time that the final application and all documentation are received and any required field inspection is completed.

-13.6 Measurement & Verification
+16.6 Measurement and verification

-Some projects will be chosen for measurement and verification (M&V) independent from Energy Efficiency Program for Business purposes.
+Some projects will be chosen for measurement and verification, independent from Energy Efficiency Program for Business purposes.
 If so, the customer will be contacted by a utility representative.
-M&V may include obtaining logged data on individual project components.
+Measurement and verification may include obtaining logged data on individual project components.